In Appalachia, people watch COVID-19, race issues from afar

 “I’m not going to have a Muslim best bud, you know, because there’s a line that you can’t cross,” he said.
 “But by the same token, the Muslims don’t want nothing to do with me.
 And I’m okay with that because they’ve got their reasons for it.”

-Yet, it turned out, he’d fallen in love with a woman who is part native American.
+Yet, it turned out, he’d fallen in love with a woman who is part Native American.
 They’ve been happily married for nearly 44 years.

 This is still not the Appalachia that Johnson promised so many years ago.